 If you have tried to market your music on Spotify, you will no doubt have heard of Spotify collaborative playlists.
 The importance of the playlist is paramount in the minds of every artist who adds their work to the site.
 It can mean the difference between getting 10 streams per month and getting 100 streams per month.
 It could also mean the difference between getting 100 streams per month and getting 1,000 streams per month.

 However, not all Spotify playlists are open to new collaborative partners.
 They have to signify in the name of the playlist whether or not they accept new collaborators.
-In the video above, I show you how to tell the difference between a list that accept new collaborators and those who do not.
+In the video above, I show you how to tell the difference between collaborative playlists that accept new collaborators and those who do not.
 However, just so that you are aware of this, let me explain here.

-Here is a screenshot of two playlists in my list of Spotify playlists…
+Here is a screenshot of the left toolbar in my list of Spotify playlists…

 How To Find Spotify Collaborative Playlists in the First Place